FREQUENTLY ASKED QUESTIONS

 I’ve pulled some of the most frequently asked questions from my clients and compiled them all into one place.

 WHAT ARE YOU DOING RIGHT NOW WITH COVID-19 CONCERNS?

-As the world adjusts to daily changes with health and safety measures to protect all of us from this virus, I have suspended all public practices and my private sessions are continuing at each client's discretion.
+As the world adjusts to daily changes with health and safety measures to protect all of us from this virus, I have limited availability of public practices, and my private sessions are continuing at each client's discretion.
 I will adjust each public offering of yoga classes, workshops, and retreats as time and public health recommendations allow.

 Please contact me for public session details and health/safety measures in place for these sessions.